nmsl/svc_android_project/README.md

   You can find your device in Eclipse DDMS, if operations are succeed.

 # Download project
-This project has three sub-folders.
-One is android project.
-JSVM and stream are used for encoding.

 `git clone https://github.com/nmsl/svc_android_project.git`

+This project has four sub-folders.
+* One is android project.
+* JSVM and stream are used for downloading and encoding.
+* DASH is used for inproting SVC video into mp4 format and chopping into segments.

 ## How to encode videos
 Please reference [this](stream/) page.